User Guide

 You may also first modify the name of the existing contact.

-Should you need to make changes to an existing contact, use the edit
+Should you need to make changes to an existing contact, use the edit command as explained below.

 Format: